-The Project Lease provides that if an event occurs which subjects the City's Base Rental payment obligation to abatement, the amount of annual rental abatement will be such that the resulting Rental Payments in any Project Lease Year during which substantial interference with the City's use of the Leased Property continues (excluding amounts held by the Trustee in the Base Rental Fund and the Reserve Fund, proceeds of rental interruption insurance, and other lawfully available moneys of the City) do not exceed the annual fair rental value of the portions of the Leased Property with respect to which there has not been substantial interference, as evidenced by a certificate of a City Representative.
-Such abatement will continue for the period commencing with the date of damage, destruction, condemnation or discovery of title defect, and ending with the restoration of the Leased Property or portion thereof to tenantable condition or correction of the title defect; and the term of the Project Lease will be extended by the period during which the rental is abated under the Project Lease, but in no event beyond April 1, 2057.
+The Project Lease provides that in the case of abatement relating to the Leased Property, the amount of annual rental abatement would be such that the resulting Rental Payments in any

+Project Lease Year during which such interference continues do not exceed the annual fair rental value of the portions of the Leased Property with respect to which there has not been substantial interference, as evidenced by a certificate of a City Representative.
+Such abatement would continue for the period commencing with the date of such damage, destruction, condemnation or discovery of such title defect and ending with the restoration of the Leased Property or portion thereof to tenantable condition or correction of the title defect; and the term of the Project Lease will be extended by the period during which the rental is abated under the Project Lease, except that such extension will in no event extend beyond April 1, 2052.
+Moneys in the Reserve Account of the Reserve Fund, and the proceeds of rental interruption insurance may be used by the Trustee to make principal and interest payments evidenced and represented by the Certificates in the event Base Rental payments received by the Trustee are insufficient to pay principal or interest evidenced and represented by the Certificates as such amounts become due.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE CERTIFICATES - Insurance with Respect to the Leased Property" and "- Replacement, Maintenance and Repairs" for additional provisions governing damage to the Leased Property.

-If moneys are drawn from the 2017 Reserve Account to make Base Rental payments during a period of rental abatement, moneys remaining in the 2017 Reserve Account of the Reserve Fund after such payments may be less than the Reserve Requirement.
-The City is not required by the Project Lease or the Trust Agreement, and cannot be compelled, to replenish the 2017 Reserve Account of the Reserve Fund to the Reserve Requirement.
+If such amounts, together with rental interruption insurance, are sufficient to make such payments, moneys remaining in the Reserve Account after such payments may be less than the related Reserve Fund Requirement.
+The City is not required by the Project Lease or the Trust Agreement, and cannot be compelled, to replenish the Reserve Account to the Reserve Fund Requirement.

-It is not possible to predict the circumstances under which such an abatement of Base Rental payments may occur.
+It is not possible to predict the circumstances under which such an abatement of Rental Payments may occur.
 In addition, there is no statute, case or other law specifying how such an abatement of rental should be measured.
 For example, it is not clear whether fair rental value is established as of commencement of the Project Lease or at the time of the abatement or may be adjusted during an event of abatement.
 Upon abatement, it may be that the value of the Leased Property is substantially higher or lower than its value at the time of execution and delivery of the Certificates.
 Abatement, therefore, could have an uncertain and material adverse effect on the security for and payment of the Certificates.

-If damage, destruction, condemnation or title defect with respect to the Leased Property or any portion thereof results in abatement of Base Rental payments and the resulting Base Rental payments, together with moneys in the 2017 Reserve Account of the Reserve Fund and any available insurance proceeds and other moneys available under the Trust Agreement, are insufficient to make all payments evidenced and represented by the Certificates during the period that the Leased Property, or portion thereof, is being restored, then all or a portion of such payments may not be made and no remedy is available to the Trustee or the Owners under the Project Lease or Trust Agreement for nonpayment under such circumstances.
+If damage, destruction, condemnation or title defect with respect to the Leased Property or any portion thereof results in abatement of Base Rental payments and the resulting Base Rental payments, together with moneys in the Reserve Account of the Reserve Fund and any available insurance proceeds, are insufficient to make all payments evidenced and represented by the Certificates during the period that the Leased Property, or portion thereof, is being restored, then all or a portion of such payments may not be made and no remedy is available to the Trustee or the Owners under the Project Lease or Trust Agreement for nonpayment under such circumstances.
 Failure to pay principal, premium, if any, or interest evidenced and represented by the Certificates as a result of abatement of the City's obligation to make Rental Payments under the Project Lease is not an event of default under the Trust Agreement or the Project Lease.